adamsilver/fdpb/01-Register.md

 Reducing the height of forms is a noble goal if done right.
 But using float labels creates problems for an unconvincing gain.
 We could remove all the whitespace and decrease font size to 5px which also reduces the height but creates an awful experience.

-Forms expert, Luke Wobrelski[^lukew] hasn't got any data at scale that shows shaving pixels in forms increases conversion or usability.
+Forms expert, Luke Wobrelski[^2] hasn't got any data at scale that shows shaving pixels in forms increases conversion or usability.
 In anycase they don't actually save space because floating labels need space to move into.

 Besides, scanning a form is not the only user need.
 Users have to read instructions, fill them in and fix errors too.
 Floating labels are problem because: